 If you’re planning to build your own home recording studio, congratulations!
 You’ve arrived at the right place.
 You certainly have a fun and exciting journey ahead of you.
 If you’re a music enthusiast, you’ll know which genres and instruments get your creativity flowing.
-Moreover, there’s something extraordinary about creating beats and rhythms that fuel your passion for making music.
+Moreover, there’s something extraordinary about creating beats and rhythms in the best beat making software or DAW that fuels your passion for making music.

 Here’s a comprehensive checklist for finding the best studio speakers:

 Selecting the right size speakers is one of the most important parts of the process.
 You must keep in mind the size of your studio or room where you’ll be setting them up.

 Most speakers come at an average of five to eight inches.
 It’s up to you to narrow down your options based on the size you can accommodate.

 When it comes to choosing the right size speakers, some people recommend buying the largest that you can afford, but this advice may not be suitable.
 Bigger speakers don’t always guarantee the best quality.
 Instead, the size of the speaker should always be proportionate to the size of your studio.

 If you’re planning to create a brand-new studio, it’s a good idea to map out your entire setup first, giving equal consideration to every component, from the speakers to the soundproofing materials.
 That way, you can begin construction with the knowledge that your finished studio will be a cohesive recording space.